8 must-visit castles with Tudor connections

-The 118-year reign of the Tudors left an indelible mark on modern Britain, says Nathen Amin.
-Here, the author and historian takes you on a fascinating tour of eight castles of England and Wales with significant Tudor links…
+The 118-year reign of the Tudors left an indelible mark on modern Britain.
+Here, author and historian Nathen Amin takes you on a fascinating tour of eight castles in England and Wales with significant Tudor links…

 The Tudors are undoubtedly one of the most celebrated dynasties in English and Welsh history, their 118-year reign having left an indelible mark on the make-up of modern Britain: politically, religiously and culturally.
 Architecturally, meanwhile, the legacy of the Tudors is found throughout this island, whether in our largest cities or more rural surroundings.
 From Pembrokeshire to East Anglia, and from Cornwall to Northumberland, every part of England and Wales possesses its own Tudor gem waiting to be explored.
-Historian and founder of the Henry Tudor Society Nathen Amin has selected eight castles that every aficionado should visit at least once during their lifetime, quite literally following in the footsteps of that most captivating of families – the Tudors.
+Nathen Amin, historian and founder of the Henry Tudor Society, has selected eight castles that every aficionado should visit at least once during their lifetime, quite literally following in the footsteps of that most captivating of families – the Tudors…

 Hampton Court Palace is the quintessential Tudor location, irrevocably linked to Henry VIII.
 From the very first moment you catch sight of the great gatehouse’s sprawling red-brick façade, you will be spellbound by the greatest existing testament to the splendour of the Tudors.